GDQuest/website/content/docs/guidelines/best-practices/tutorial-structure/index.md

 - What the code does without paraphrasing it.

-    - How the implementation affects performance.
+    - How does the implementation affect performance?
-    - How a function works under the hood or what it does.
+    - How does a function works under the hood or what does it do?
-    - Edge cases you're accounting for.
+    - What edge cases are you accounting for?

 You can alternatively write those explanations before a short code listing.